Roof Ventilation – An Analogy

 Exhaust vents, like intake vents, are designed for a specific purpose: to eliminate air only.
 Installing an exhaust vent to act as an intake vent is not recommended and will only lead to future problems down the road when it comes to condensation and temperature regulation.
 There are far more options for exhaust vents.
 Common options include, box or turtle vents, wind turbines, ridge vent (which runs along top of your roof at the ridge and then is shingled over) and power vents.
 Power vents require electricity and are usually equipped with sensors to react to temperature and moisture changes in your attic.
 The important thing to keep in mind with exhaust vents comes down to the math of ventilation.
 Don’t worry.
 There won’t be a test.

 300:1 Ratio for Roof Ventilation

 Remember the number 300.
 No, not SPARTA!!!
 The number 300 that I am talking about is included in the ratio 300:1.
 Meaning, for every 300 square feet of attic space, you need one square foot of ventilation, and bringing back our 50/50 rule, we need to divide that one square foot of ventilation, equally between our intake and exhaust system.
 It’s enough math to make you go cross-eyed.
 Luckily, you don’t have to be a mathematician to figure out how much ventilation you need with your roof system.

 Highly reputable and positively reviewed roofing companies are trained on proper ventilation requirements and can help you get the correct ventilation for your roof system.
 Using a licensed roofing contractor to evaluate your roof’s ventilation needs during the inspection and ultimately the installation of your brand new roof should be an easy and natural process.

 Almost as natural as breathing.

-As a Colorado Springs Roofer we are here to assist our homeowner’s ventilation needs while replacing their roofs.
+As Colorado Springs Roofer, we are here to assist our homeowner’s ventilation needs while replacing their roofs.

 Written by Joshua Strain